-Location Imports are handled via a CSV file for users that signed up for the MySLP Professional service or are using the WPSLP Power Add On.
+Location Imports are handled via a CSV file for users that signed up for the MySLP Professional SaaS service or are using the WPSLP Power Add On with Store Locator Plus plug-in for Word Press current version.
 With MYSLP the import feature is under the StoreLocatorPlus sidebar/locations as shown in screenshot.
 If you are using WPSLP self managed and have the Power add-on it will look similar.

 CSV Import Format

 Getting the proper CSV format can be a challenge when using spreadsheet apps like Excel or Numbers.
 Here are some tips to getting a valid CSV format out of a spreadsheet app:

 - Make sure you always have a header row.
 That tells the import process what data is in each column.
 The column headers have meaning, so be precise.

 - When a cell is a text field that STARTS WITH A LEADING ZERO, make sure you explicitly mark the cell as text.
 The easiest way to do this is to type a single apostrophe then the number when adding data to the cell as in ‘01886 for the zip code 01886.

 - Always export with UTF-8 support enabled.